Rhipeus/acr-xamarin-forms/readme.md

 ###Signature Pad
 Android/iOS Control provided by [Xamarin Signature Pad](https://github.com/xamarin/SignaturePad).
-This Library is a Fork of https://github.com/nate84/acr-xamarin-forms This fors is an updated version with Xamarin Forms v2
+This Library is a Fork of https://github.com/nate84/acr-xamarin-forms

+This Fork is an updated version with Xamarin Forms v2

 This library provides a way to call for a dialog from a view model command or it can be used within your XAML views.